OPDIVO Concentrate for solution for infusion Ref.[7411] Active ingredients: Nivolumab

 Physicians should consider the delayed onset of nivolumab effect before initiating treatment in patients with poorer prognostic features and/or aggressive disease.
 In non-squamous NSCLC, a higher number of deaths within 3 months was observed in nivolumab compared to docetaxel.
 Factors associated with early deaths were poorer prognostic factors and/or more aggressive disease combined with low or no tumour PD-L1 expression (see section 5.1).

-Patients with any history of or concurrent brain metastases, active autoimmune disease, or medical conditions requiring systemic immunosuppression were excluded from the clinical trials of nivolumab or nivolumab in combination with ipilimumab (see sections 4.5 and 5.1).
+Patients with any history of concurrent brain metastases, active autoimmune disease, or medical conditions requiring systemic immunosuppression were excluded from the clinical trials of nivolumab or nivolumab in combination with ipilimumab (see sections 4.5 and 5.1).
 In the absence of data, nivolumab or nivolumab in combination with ipilimumab should be used with caution in these populations after careful consideration of the potential benefit/risk on an individual basis.

-Classical Hodgkin Lymphoma:
+Classical Hodgkin lymphoma

 Patients with active autoimmune disease and symptomatic interstitial lung disease were excluded from clinical trials of cHL (see section 5.1).
 In the absence of data, nivolumab should be used with caution in these populations after careful consideration of the potential benefit/risk on an individual basis.

-Complications of allogeneic Haematopoietic Stem Cell Transplant (HSCT) in classical Hodgkin Lymphoma
+Complications of allogeneic haematopoietic stem cell transplant (HSCT) in classical Hodgkin lymphoma:

 In patients treated with nivolumab after allogeneic HSCT, rapid-onset and severe GVHD, some with fatal outcome, have been reported in the post-marketing setting.
 Treatment with nivolumab may increase the risk of severe GVHD and death in patients who have had prior allogeneic HSCT, mainly in those with prior history of GVHD.
 The benefit of treatment with nivolumab versus the possible risk should be considered in these patients (see section 4.8).

-Head and Neck Cancer:
+Head and neck cancer

 Patients with a baseline performance score ≥2, active brain or leptomeningeal metastases, active autoimmune disease, medical conditions requiring systemic immunosuppression, or carcinoma of the nasopharynx or salivary gland as the primary tumour sites were excluded from the SCCHN clinical trial (see sections 4.5 and 5.1).
 In the absence of data, nivolumab should be used with caution in these populations after careful consideration of the potential benefit/risk on an individual basis.